Stripped to Kill: Development

 Before I did STRIPPED TO KILL you had never seen a girl dancing on a pole, no one had ever seen that in a movie, to my knowledge.
 Girls swinging around on a pole--that had not been done yet.
 So I think that was spectacular; it was crazy, it was wild.
 This is how it happened.
 I went to a strip club for the first time in my life and I saw a girl swinging around on a pole and I thought, 'Oh my god this has got to be in a movie!'
 I mean, nobody knows this goes on except a bunch of guys with dollar bills, so it just had to be exploited, I guess.
 I thought they were very artistic and I just loved the girls, they were real artists and they were just using this particular venue to explore their art.
 She took the idea to Roger Corman for whom she had made a number of movies as an actor.
 Corman liked the basic idea but questioned the believability of a scene in which a man went undercover as a stripper.
 Shea brought in a female impersonator to see Corman and had him describe having done exactly that: "He [Corman] turned every shade.
 He was purple by the end.
 But then he said yes".

 Lenz was worried about playing a stripper at age 34 until she found out in research many of the strippers had college student children.

 Criticism

 Kay Lenz complained publicly about the film's editing and "exploitative" ad campaign aimed at the print media.
-The film was also controversial among transgender rights activists who felt that the film portrayed transexual people in a negative light.
+The film was also controversial among transgender rights activists who felt that the film portrayed transgender people in a negative light.